The Parable of the Talents

 Well Done Good and Faithful Servant

-The master returns after his long journey, and they settle their accounts.
+The master settles the servant’s accounts after his return from the distant lands.
 He immediately praises the servants who had doubled the five and two talents given to them.

 The master praised their faithfulness, not just their success.
-He saw their loyalty and devotion to him and the task they were given.
+He saw their loyalty and devotion to him and to their given task.
 For that, they received praise and a promise of blessings.

 The Wicked Servant